facebookresearch/home-robot/README.md

   - If desired, run [rviz](http://wiki.ros.org/rviz) on the server to see what the robot is seeing.
   - Start running your AI code on the server!

+We provide a couple connections for useful perception libraries like [Detic](https://github.com/facebookresearch/Detic) and [Contact Graspnet](https://github.com/NVlabs/contact_graspnet), which you can then use as a part of your methods.

 ## Installation & Usage

 This project contains numerous packages.
 See individual package docs for corresponding details & instructions.